Can Mass Text Software Keep Employees Safe?

-Texting also saves significant time, even more so than face-to-face dialogue.
-When you engage in a conversation with another person, you are required by the unwritten laws of social courtesy to cycle through the culturally acceptable (and expected) verbalisms: “How are you?”, “I’m fine, and you?”, “Have a good day,” “Talk to you soon,” etc.
+Texting also saves significant time—even more so than face-to-face dialogue.
+When you engage in a conversation with another person, you are required by the unwritten laws of social courtesy to cycle through introductions and small talk: “How are you?”, “I’m fine, and you?”, “Have a good day,” “Talk to you soon,” etc.

 Text messaging, however, is not bound to the same societal expectation of politeness.
-People presume texts will be short, concise, and without any social small talk.
+People presume texts will be short, concise, and to the point.
 Texting is the ideal form of communication when something needs to be conveyed quickly.

 Why Texting Is So Effective in the Workplace

-In the business world, we often rely on email as the preferred method of communication and in many cases, it’s ideal.
+In the business world, we often rely on email as the preferred method of communication, and in many cases it is ideal.
 However, emails come in by the dozens, flooding our inboxes and getting buried with every subsequent incoming email.
 It’s hard to keep up or even notice if something important is sandwiched between spam.
-If we’re being honest, few among us open all of our emails and read them right away.
+If we’re being honest, very few of us actually open all of our emails and read them right away.
 Many end up in the junk or deleted items folders.
 In an emergency situation, only snail mail is less effective.

 So what is a better method?
 How about leveraging the capabilities of the devices we carry with us everywhere we go?
-The majority of us treat our phones like an extra appendage; they never leave our sides.
-In 2013, it was reported that 91 percent of American adults owned a cell phone and it’s likely that number will increase with every passing year.
+The majority of us treat our phones as an extra appendage; they never leave our sides.
+In 2019, it was reported that 96 percent of American adults owned a cell phone and it’s likely that number will inch closer to 100% every year.

 With a text message alert system, your team is always connected, which makes it the perfect platform for sending important alerts, updates, and other time-sensitive information.
-Since so many people already use text messaging for business purposes, (in fact, 15 percent say that more than half of their texts are related to work), using a mass text notification system isn’t all that far-fetched of an idea.
-If anything, it is the logical next step in mass communications
+Since so many people already use text messaging for business purposes, (in fact, 15 percent say that more than half of their texts are related to work), using a mass text notification system is the logical next step in mass communications